JeffMusgrave/designgenius-astro/src/snippets/landing-pages/kw/part1.md

 ### Positive User Experience

-Your website will offer intuitive functionality and easy navigation.
+Your website will be intuitive and easy to navigate.

 ### Reach More Customers

-Expert **search engine optimization** will help your website achieve a higher ranking in Google search results.
-In other words, SEO will help more potential customers discover your business.
+To help your website achieve a higher ranking in Google search results, I will apply my proprietary **search engine optimization** process.
+That will make it easier for potential customers to discover your website on Google.

 ### Website Maintenance Service